eric g johnson law

 Can the Police Search a Work Computer Without Permission or a Warrant?

-In some cases, law enforcement investigators can look for evidence on a work computer without the permission of the computer’s owner or a warrant.
+In some cases, law enforcement investigators can investigate digital evidence on a work computer without the permission of the computer’s owner or a warrant.
 An emergency may necessitate this, such as the presence of time-sensitive information contained on the computer that would deteriorate before a warrant could be obtained, or if investigators determined that someone was at risk of being injured or killed if the search wasn’t conducted immediately.

 They can also search your work computer without a warrant if they personally view something on the device as it is being used in public, or the device is being carried over international borders.